On a general Kac-Rice formula for the measure of a level set: Main results

-The first main result concerns the Bulinskaya-type lemma about the regularity of the level set $\lev_u$ for $C^1$ random fields. {Note that this condition is needed in the proof of the Kac-Rice formula. }
+The first main result concerns the Bulinskaya-type lemma concerning the regularity of the level set $\lev_u$ for $C^1$ random fields (see Proposition \ref{p:buli}).
+Note that this condition is required in the proof of the \KRF.

-{Let us first consider the case $D=d$ in that case the Bulinskaya condition reads: a.s. there are no irregular points.
-In classical results, some assumptions are needed to obtain this condition, for example, \cite[Lemma (11.2.1)]{AT} or \cite [Proposition 6,5]{AW-book}.
-The present proof, based on local time permits to get this condition for free and even in the very classical Gaussian random fields, our condition for the Kac-Rice formula are weaker.
-In addition, in our opinion, the proof is simpler.}
+Let us first consider the case $D=d$, where the Bulinskaya condition states that there are no irregular points a.s.
+In classical results, certain assumptions are required to establish this condition, such as those in \cite[Lemma (11.2.1)]{AT} or \cite [Proposition 6.5]{AW-book}.
+The present proof, based on local time, allows us to derive this condition without additional assumptions.
+Moreover, even in the case of very classical Gaussian random fields, our condition for the \KRF~ is weaker.
+In our opinion, the proof is also simpler.

-{Let us turn to the case $D>d$.} Under further smoothness conditions on the path of $X$, the Morse-Sard type arguments and implicit function theorem imply that $\lev_u$ is a manifold for almost every level $u\in\R^d$.
-However, our main interest is for a prescribed value $u$, say, $u=0$.
+Let us now consider the case where $D>d$.
+Under additional smoothness conditions on the path of $X$, Morse-Sard type arguments and implicit function theorem imply that $\lev_u$ is a manifold for almost every level $u\in\R^d$.
+However, our main interest lies in a specific value of $u$, namely $u=0$.

-It is sometimes written that, if the paths of $X$ are $C^1$ the level set is always a manifold, which to be true needs some additional regularity.
-This can be the case for almost every level using the Morse-Sard theorem, as long as the random field is sufficiently differentiable.
-Perhaps it was that situation that led to this assertion in the work of Ibragimov--Zaporozhets \cite{IZ}.
-However, this statement is not true in full generality as shown by the following counter-example:
+It is sometimes stated that if the paths of $X$ are $C^1$, the level set is always a manifold.
+However, this is only true under additional regularity conditions.
+The Morse-Sard theorem guarantees that the level set is a manifold for almost every level, provided the random field is sufficiently differentiable.
+This may have been the reasoning behind the assertion in the work of Ibragimov–Zaporozhets \cite{IZ}.
+Nevertheless, this statement does not hold in full generality, as demonstrated by the following counterexample: